 - “Stoking the Heart of (a Certain) Europe: Crafting Hybrid Identities in Ukrainian-European Borderlands” ( Spaces of Identity 6:1, 2006, 11-44).

 - “Spaces at an Exhibition: Immersive Passages through Central/Eastern European Identities,” Занурення/Zanurzenie/Immersion exhibition catalogue, ed.
 Jerzy Onuch (Kyiv, Ukraine: Centre for Contemporary Art), pp. 11-19.
 Ukrainian version reprinted in Krytyka VII (12), 2004, on-line version.

 I’ve also returned to the Chernobyl topic a number of times, both as part of a larger, planned project on the politics of heritage (natural and cultural) across the country, and as a topic in its own right — Chernobyl as an “ecological sacrifice zone” and a marker of the Anthropocene, but also of the cold war, the industrial era, and the pockmarked history of the land now known as Ukraine.
-This talk encompasses a few strands of that work, as do these two papers (the first being currently expanded into book form):
+The following talk at the University of Saskatchewan encompasses several strands of this work:

 - Chernobyl, Risk, and the Inter-Zone of the Anthropocene, in The Routledge Companion to Risk and Media, ed.
 B. Ghosh and S. Sarkar (2020)